scrabbletank/farhome-rules/rulesdoc.md

 ##### Claw and Fang

-You have 1 proficiency with unarmed weapons and deal 2 wound dice in damage when making unarmed attacks.
+You have 1 proficiency with unarmed weapons and deal an extra wound die when making unarmed attacks.

 #### Drake